 The CO2 captured from a power plant must be compressed from near atmospheric pressure to a pressure between 1,500 and 2,200 psi to be transported via pipeline and then injected into an underground storage site.

 The compression of CO2 represents a potentially large auxiliary power load on the overall power plant system.
 For example, in an August 2007 study conducted for NETL, CO2 compression was accomplished using a six-stage centrifugal compressor with interstage cooling that required an auxiliary load of approximately 7.5 percent of the gross power output of a subcritical pressure, coal-fired power plant.
 As a result, NETL is sponsoring R&D to develop novel methods that can significantly decrease the power requirements for CO2 compression.
 NETL-funded CO2 compression projects are shown in the table below.

 Click on a project title in the table for more information.

-Active and completed projects researching oxy-combustion CO2 control.
+Active and completed projects advancing the development of CO2 compression systems.